LNshuti/gre-ai-buddy/README.md

 ### License

 The GREE AI Study Buddy project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the codebase for personal or commercial purposes.

+### References

+The backend code is from Nat Friedman's Openplayground repo.